Southeast Missouri State University’s Academic Policies outlines the admissions process and academic procedures to be adopted campus-wide.

 Registered nurse students should contact Southeast Online at (573) 651-2766 or online for more information.

 The Declaration of Major does not constitute admission to the program.
-Students may complete the Declaration of Major form and be assigned an advisor in the department of Kinesiology, Nutrition and Recreation any time after they have been admitted to the University and have begun attending classes.
+Students may complete the Declaration of Major form and be assigned an advisor in the department of Allied Health, Kinesiology, and Sport Sciences any time after they have been admitted to the University and have begun attending classes.

 Students wishing to be formally admitted into the DPD Track on must meet the following admission criteria: